The Critical Religion Association is an international scholarly association working on questions of ‘religion’ and related categories.

 Scholars working in the field of Critical Religion are most welcome to apply to be included on this website.
 At the present time there is no fee payable for inclusion: the sole criteria for appearing on the website are:

 - explicit engagement with our themes as outlined here;

 - a commitment to write at least two blog postings each year that develop thinking on these themes; these are subject to peer-review/editing.
 In submitting blog postings, permission is automatically given to our partner, Ekklesia, to repost these texts on their website at no charge (note that Ekklesia identifies each posting by author as well as making the connection to the Critical Religion Association clear).
-Each new posting is automatically distributed to our mailing lists (250 individuals), Twitter (250 followers), Facebook (110 ‘likes’), before it is picked up by Ekklesia, which has a readership in the thousands (these figures as of March 2013).
+Each new posting is automatically distributed via our mailing lists, Twitter and Facebook to over 2300 people, before it is picked up by Ekklesia, which has a readership of many thousands (these figures as of October 2015).

 We warmly welcome scholars from all kinds of disciplines, and if you are interested in being included here, we ask that you send us:

 - a short CV/publications list, highlighting engagement with the themes we have outlined (some people also include a small photo of themselves); and